Low Budget Filmmaking Equipment List: What Do You Actually Need?

 133103495 s

 This might seem obvious, but you are going to need a camera.
-However, what kinds of things should you be aware of before purchasing a camera?
+What should you be aware of before purchasing a camera?

 Here’s a list of items you should be thinking about.